ddweiqian/Try-Hack-Me-Badge/Security Information and Event Management(SIEM)/Note.md

 ## Host-Centric Log Sources
 These capture events occurring within or related to the host.
 Examples of host-centric log sources include Windows Event logs, Sysmon, and Osquery.
 Some examples of host-centric logs are:

--A user accessing a file
+- A user accessing a file

--A user attempting to authenticate
+- A user attempting to authenticate

--A process execution activity
+- A process execution activity

--A process adding, editing, or deleting a registry key or value
+- A process adding, editing, or deleting a registry key or value

--PowerShell execution*
+- PowerShell execution*